The Common App is Open. Class of 2029, Apply Today!

 In short, a BCBA is a professional who studies the behavior of children and adults—including those with developmental disabilities, brain injuries, and/or emotional or social issues—and creates plans to improve or change problematic behavior.

-Ultimately, because you will need to earn a graduate degree in order to become a BCBA, you’ll need to complete an undergraduate degree first.
+Ultimately, because you will need to earn a graduate degree to become a BCBA, you’ll need to complete an undergraduate degree first.
 This means you will need to earn a relevant undergraduate degree at an accredited institution prior to enrolling in a graduate program.

 To start, consider earning an undergraduate bachelor’s degree in psychology, education, or applied behavior analysis, as these are the most common degrees earned by BCBAs.